rougier/python-opengl/02-introduction.rst

 (and is still happening actually, with the newly released Vulkan_ API and the 4.6 GL release) and consequently, before diving into the book, it is important to understand OpenGL API evolution over the years.
-If the first API (1.xx) has not changed too much in the first twelve years, a big change occured in 2004 with the introduction of the dynamic pipeline (OpenGL 2.x), i.e. the use of shaders that allow to have direct access to the GPU.
+If the first API (1.xx) has not changed too much in the first twelve years, a big change occurred in 2004 with the introduction of the dynamic pipeline (OpenGL 2.x), i.e. the use of shaders that allow to have direct access to the GPU.
 Before this version, OpenGL was using a fixed pipeline that made it easy to rapidly prototype some